Suspicious attachments report

 This graph shows messages broken down as follows:

-- Contain scripts—Number of messages that contain scripts
+- Contain scripts—Number of messages that contain scripts.
+Certain documents contain malicious scripts that can harm your devices.

 Note: You can hide lines in the graph by clicking on the legend.
 For example, click Contain scripts to hide this data.
 This is especially useful if one line overlaps another.